Discovery-Circle/tap/README.md

 ```

 ## 🔍 Example
-**Default**: Once your dataframe has been loaded you can pass it to the "plot_stats" function which will apply the "Mann-Whitney" test by default on all classes present in the column indicated as **x**, using the **y** column as the value
+Once your dataframe has been loaded you can pass it to the "plot_stats" function which will apply the "Mann-Whitney" test by default on all classes present in the column indicated as **x**, using the **y** column as the value
 ```python
 import tap
 import pandas as pd